stenoip/stenoip.github.io/README.md

-# StenoKonnect
+# StenoipKonnect

-**StenoKonnect** is a modern, privacy-first web portal created by Stenoip Company.
+**StenoipKonnect** is a modern, privacy-first web portal created by Stenoip Company.
 It provides users with two distinct services: a customizable web portal for organizing frequently visited websites and a dedicated information hub for space exploration news and educational content.
 Our goal is to provide these resources while maintaining a high standard of user privacy.

 It all started in 2021 as *Stenoip Wonder Computer*, with a big idea to build an operating system using just HTML.
 While that turned out to be a bit too ambitious, the vision shifted and grew into something even better: a single online space for productivity, entertainment and learning, all with user privacy at the heart of everything.
 Website at https://stenoip.github.io